axolotl-ai-cloud/axolotl/README.md

 eval_steps: # Leave empty to eval at each epoch
 save_total_limit: # Checkpoints saved at a time
 # Maximum number of iterations to train for.
 It precedes num_epochs which means that
-# If both are set, num_epochs will not be guaranteed.
+# if both are set, num_epochs will not be guaranteed.
 # e.g., when 1 epoch is 1000 steps => `num_epochs: 2` and `max_steps: 100` will train for 100 steps
 max_steps: